COMBAT OPTIONS

 Attacks are rolled on a 20 sided die.
 Hits are made when the sum of the 20 sided die + the attacking character’s combat bonus (as per their class and level) + any applicable weapon bonuses (magical pluses, as per the weapon vs. armour values, etc.) + the target’s Armour Class is equal to 19 or higher.

-All hits, except when otherwise noted, cause 1-6 points of damage to those struck.
+All hits, except when otherwise noted, cause 1-6 points of damage.

 Multiple Attacks